 There are some places you can go to try local food but I will agree that the local cuisine is not as good as I expected and that is why the most popular places serve international food as crepes & waffles, Noe....

 With my husband we tried Achiote, Costa Sierra and Santa Lucia (near Cotopaxi volcano).
 This places have really good quality and you can taste a little bit of Ecuador cuisine.
 Try the hornado (pulled pork), the ceviches, the shrimp in coconut sauce, the trucha and of course you must at least taste the cuy ( did not like it but gave it a try)

-One really good is called smoque and serve the best hamburgers in town! about 4 years ago
+One really good is called smoque and serve the best hamburgers in town! over 4 years ago